wolfv506/akusento-pitch-accent-parser/docs/understanding-pitch-accent.md

 Pitch accent is the internal high/low sound structure of individual words, which determines meaning (e.g., *hashi* meaning bridge vs. chopsticks).
 Intonation is the rise and fall of the voice over an entire sentence to convey emotion, emphasis, or a question.

 ### How do I find the pitch accent of a whole sentence?
 Standard dictionaries only show isolated words.
-To see how pitch changes within a sentence when particles and conjugations are added, you need a contextual parser like Akusento.
+To see how pitch changes within a sentence when particles and conjugations are added, you need a contextual parser like akusento.